robertripoll/cloudflare-firewall-rules/README.md

 This will synchronize the firewall rules with the latest Cloudflare IP addresses.

-## Configuration

-The project requires the following configuration:

-- `CLOUDFLARE_IPS_CACHE_PATH`: The path to the cache file for Cloudflare IP addresses.
-- `FIREWALL_HTTPS_PORT`: The HTTPS port to allow in the firewall.

-These configuration values can be set in the `config.py` file.

 ## License

 This project is licensed under the [MIT License](LICENSE).